 The dealing in or use of illegal drugs is not condoned by Glastonbury Festival.
-Drug enforcement laws are as applicable on site as any where else in the country.
-Police officers will be on site and will deal with drug offences in accordance with national guidelines.
+Drug enforcement laws are as applicable on the Festival site as anywhere else in the country.
+Police officers will be on-site and will deal with drug offences in accordance with national guidelines.
 If you deal in drugs, it is likely that you will be arrested.
 Neither anti-social nor illegal behaviour will be tolerated and participants will leave themselves liable for eviction from the site.

 If you bring drugs with you, you risk having them confiscated and possible eviction from the Festival.
-And if you buy them on site, you risk getting ripped off; whether with fake substances or short deals, and with pills, powders and liquids there is a risk that what you buy could be harmful and even life threatening.
 The police have made big efforts in recent years to crack down on the sale of drugs at the Festival.
-People do get busted every year, and the Festival can have offenders thrown off the site, and refused re-admission.
+Those in possession of illegal drugs risk being removed from the Festival site and refused re-admission.

 Experimenting with drugs can lead to adverse reactions.
 The crowds and the sheer size of the Festival can be very frightening and disorientating.
-If you do take drugs and you become ill, depressed or frightened please ask a steward to direct you to one of the many facilities on site which can help and support you.
+If you do take drugs and you become ill, depressed or frightened please ask a steward to direct you to one of the many facilities on site, such as Welfare, Worthy Rest or medical services, which can help and support you.

 Polydrug use – using more than one drug at a time – intensifies the effects of the drugs, making them more dangerous.
 Mixing alcohol alongside other drugs is one of the most common forms of polydrug use and can seriously increase the strength and impact of those substances, increasing the chances of a potentially fatal chemical reaction.